-Rock Solid Volunteer Recruitment Tactics to Grow your Grassroots
+Volunteer Recruitment Tactics to Grow Grassroots

 Volunteer recruitment is never easy.
 It usually starts like this:

-You are now starting to get a little discouraged.
-But you tell yourself that you are just getting started.
-That you can knock on doors alone., that it's too early to knock on doors, you'll wait till Labor Day to find volunteers, or wait until your new staffer starts.
+You are now starting to get a little discouraged, you tell yourself that you are just getting started, that you can knock on doors alone, that it's too early to knock on doors, you'll wait till Labor Day to find volunteers, or wait until your new staffer starts.

-You name it I have heard every excuse, and yes there are days when you will need to knock on a door alone, but when done right volunteer recruitment can build on itself.
+You name it, I have heard every excuse, and yes, there are days when you will need to knock on a door alone, but when done right, volunteer recruitment can build on itself.
 It can create steady growth over time.
 When done badly, you can have a volunteer desert.

-Here are 8 rock solid volunteer recruitment tips to get your grassroots campaign started:
+Here are 16 rock solid volunteer recruitment tips to get your grassroots campaign started:

 2. Ask your donors to volunteer.
 A lot of times someone writes a check and is not asked to do anything else besides writing more checks.
-This is a mistake some of my best donors have become volunteers ( the reverse is also true) keep asking till folks say no.
+This is a mistake, some of my best donors have become volunteers, the reverse is also true.
+Keep asking till folks say no.

 5. Ask folks who are supporters at the door to do more and volunteer.
 The big secret to organizing is not being afraid to ask.
 I have found some of my best campaign volunteers by asking people to knock on doors with me, and it worked extremely well.